Alex-7/osm_maps/README.md

 It requires activated
 allow_url_fopen = On

-in the server php.ini file (requires server restart)
+in the server php.ini file (requires server restart),

+as it uses simplexml_load_file function